milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 To ensure compliance with applicable laws

-As applicable and unless indicated otherwise, for purposes A to F, Booking.com relies on its legitimate interest to share and receive personal data.
-For purpose G, Booking.com relies, where applicable, on compliance with legal obligations (such as legal law enforcement requests).
+As applicable and unless indicated otherwise, for purposes A to F, Booking.com relies on its legitimate interests to share and receive personal data.
+For purpose G, Booking.com relies, where applicable, on compliance with legal obligations (such as lawful law enforcement requests).

 For example, Booking.com works closely with Rentalcars.com to offer ground transportation services to customers.
-Read How is your personal data shared and further processed for ground transportation services? for more info.
+For more info, read How is your personal data shared and further processed for ground transport services?

 All companies within the Booking Holdings Inc. group of companies may need to exchange personal customer data to ensure all users are protected from fraudulent activities on its online platforms.

-How is your personal data shared and further processed for ground transportation services?
+How is your personal data shared and further processed for ground transport services?

+Booking.com Transport Limited, trading as Rentalcars.com, is a private limited liability company, incorporated under the laws of the United Kingdom with offices at 100 New Bridge Street, London, EC4V 6JA.

-Booking.com and Rentalcars.com (both part of the Booking Holdings Inc. group of companies) work together closely to offer you ground transportation services via Booking.com websites and apps, such as cars.booking.com or taxi.booking.com.
+Booking.com and Rentalcars.com (both part of the Booking Holdings Inc. group of companies) work together closely to offer you ground transport services via Booking.com websites and apps, such as cars.booking.com or taxi.booking.com.

-This means that when you're booking or browsing for ground transportation services via the app or website, Booking.com and Rentalcars.com are both responsible for the collection and use of your personal data.
+The ground transportation services offered by Booking.com websites and apps are operated by Rentalcars.com, under the Booking.com brand.
+This means that when you're booking or browsing for ground transport services via the app or website, Booking.com and Rentalcars.com are collectively responsible for the collection and use of your personal data.

+In addition to the data we process to allow you to search for ground transport services and make your booking, Booking.com and Rentalcars.com can also use your personal data independently.
+This is in line with the purposes set out in this Privacy Statement and the Rentalcars.com Privacy Notice.

-For more info about the relationship between Booking.com and Rentalcars.com and to exercise your rights regarding your personal data collected by the Booking.com websites and apps, feel free to contact Booking.com anytime.
-You can do so via the email address listed under Who is responsible for the processing of personal data via Booking.com and how to contact us.
+For further information about the relationship between Booking.com and Rentalcars.com, and to exercise your rights regarding your personal data that is collected via the Booking.com websites and apps, please feel free to contact Booking.com at any time.
+You can do this via the email address under “Who is responsible for the processing of personal data via Booking.com and how to contact us?”.

-In addition to the data we process jointly to allow you to search for ground transport services and to make your booking, Booking.com and Rentalcars.com will also use your personal data independently for the purposes set out in this Privacy Statement and the Rentalcars.com Privacy Notice.
+How is your personal data shared and further processed for insurance services?

+Booking.com Distribution B.V. is a sister company of Booking.com with registered offices at 597 Herengracht, 1017 CE Amsterdam, The Netherlands.
+Booking.com and Booking.com Distribution B.V. work closely together to offer customers different insurance products and services for Trip Reservations, for example, room cancellation insurance.

+The offering of insurance can involve multiple parties, such as intermediaries, underwriters, and other agents.
+Where Booking.com Distribution B.V. is involved, it will act as the intermediary and authorized agent or appointed representative (depending on the jurisdiction) on behalf of the insurer, by offering insurance products and services to Booking.com customers.

+Please review the information provided during the booking process for more information about Booking.com Distribution B.V and the parties who work together with Booking.com to offer you these products and services.
+The details of the insurer will be visible in the insurance policy and related documentation provided to you.

+When offering insurance, Booking.com and Booking.com Distribution B.V. may have to use and share personal data that is relevant to the insurance product.
+This data relates to you as a potential or actual policyholder, the beneficiaries under a policy, family members, claimants, and other parties involved in a claim:

+To provide offers, arrange insurance cover and handle insurance claims, some personal data, provided to us during the booking process, (“General Order Data”) may have to be shared with Booking.com Distribution B.V..
+You may also be asked to provide additional information, such as names of family members or other beneficiaries or details about a claim (“Insurance-Specific Data”).

+If you make a claim under an insurance policy, this claim may be directly handled by the insurer.
+This means that you may be asked to provide personal data in order to submit the claim directly to them.
+The insurer will inform you accordingly at the point of collection of your information.
+When your claim is handled by the insurer, Booking.com may receive information about the status of your claim in order to provide you with customer support services.

+When Booking.com Distribution B.V. acts as an intermediary for insurance products and services via Booking.com, the two companies are jointly responsible for the collection of Insurance-Specific Data and its transmission from Booking.com to Booking.com Distribution B.V.
+However, Booking.com Distribution B.V. acts as the sole controller for any processing outside of the Booking.com B.V. systems.
+Any personal data collected by Booking.com for insurance purposes will be processed as set out in this Privacy Statement.

+For further information about the relationship between Booking.com and Booking.com Distribution B.V., and to exercise your rights regarding personal data that is collected via the Booking.com website and apps, please contact us.

 How does Booking.com process communications that you and your booked Trip Provider may send via Booking.com?

-Booking.com can offer you and Trip Providers various ways to communicate about the Trip Services and existing Trip Reservations by directing communications via Booking.com.
+Booking.com can offer you and Trip Providers various ways to communicate about the Trip Services and existing Trip Reservations, directing the communications via Booking.com.
 This also allows you and your Trip Provider to contact Booking.com with questions about your Trip Reservation through the website, our apps, and the other channels that we provide.

 Booking.com accesses communications and may use automated systems to review, scan, and analyze communications for the following reasons: